 Building and fostering a strong community by motivating and inviting others to join us on this journey.

-Contributing to the blog on our website dedicated to data autonomy by writing a column on the topic and/or creating a network of fellow writers that also have something to say on this blog
+Contributing to the blog on our website dedicated to data autonomy by writing a column on the topic and/or creating a network of fellow writers who also have something to say on this blog

 Supporting and contributing to the events in whatever form suits our ambassadors.